MrzhangF1ghter/smartusbhub/document/SmartUSBHub_UserGuide.md

-## **Key Features**
+## **Overview**

-The Smart USB Hub offers per-port power and data control, voltage/current sensing, and manual plug/unplug simulation—designed for development, testing, and device management.
+The SmartUSBHub is a 4-port, software-programmable USB 2.0 (480 Mbps) hub that offers per-port power and data control, as well as voltage and current sensing.
+It is designed for development, testing, and device management applications.

-1. **Standard USB 2.0 Data Transfer**: Utilizes a USB 2.0 hub chip with MTT technology.
-Each port supports up to 480 Mbps (USB 2.0 high-speed), allowing it to function as a normal USB hub.

-2. **Programmable USB Port Switching**
+1. **Programmable USB Port Switching**

-   - Independently control **VBUS power** and **D+/D− data lines** for each downstream port
+   - Individually enable or disable power and data lines on any downstream port
-   - Simulates manual hot-plug behavior via button or serial command
+   - Simulates manual hot-plug behavior via button or command/software

-3. **Integrated Voltage and Current Monitoring**
+2. **Voltage and Current Monitoring**

-   - Each port supports real-time sensing of **voltage** and **current** for power analysis and device diagnostics
+   - Each port supports real-time voltage and current measurement for power analysis and device diagnostics

-4. **Software-Controllable & Multi-Platform Compatible**
+3. **Software-Controllable & Multi-Platform Compatible**

-   - USB CDC-based serial command interface, provide Python libraries for quick control
+   - USB CDC-based serial command interface, provide Python libraries and software for easy integration
-   - Supports on Windows, macOS, Linux platforms, no need additional drivers
+   - Supports on Windows, macOS, Linux; no additional drivers required

-5. **Dual Operating Modes**
+4. **Multiple Operating Modes**

-   - **Normal Mode**: all ports can operate independently
+   - **Normal Mode**: all ports operate independently
-   - **Interlock Mode**: only one port is active at a time
+   - **Interlock Mode**: only one port is active at any time
-   - Each port supports customizable **power-on defaults** and **power-loss state retention**
+   - Each downstream port supports customizable **power-on defaults** and **power-loss state recover**

-6. **Robust Hardware Interfaces**

-   - 1x USB-C upstream, 4x USB-A USB2.0 downstream, 1x serial command port, 1x auxiliary power input
-   - Supports up to 5V 4A per port, with overvoltage, overcurrent, reverse current, and ESD protection

-7. **Topology Support for Scalable Deployment**
+5. **Topology Support for Scalable Deployment**

-   - Supports hierarchical topologies with data/command port aggregation
-   - Each hub can be assigned a unique address for large-scale setups
+   - Each hub can be assigned a unique address for large-scale, multi-hub configurations

-8. **Upgradeable and Secure**

-   - OTA firmware upgrade support
-   - Access control features planned for future firmware releases

 ## Trusted by Industry Leaders